twosdai/contentGrabber/README.md

     - Additional API integrations beyond hackernews, reddit
     - CSS if needed.
     - Multiple system testing currently devlopment has only been done on linux-mint 19
+    - Build tagging for link titles
+    - Keep history for looking back